 The right to the child allowance may be granted to a parent, foster parent, guardian, stepparent, grandparent and a person to whom a child is entrusted for custody and care on the basis of the decision of a body competent for social welfare affairs.
 The child allowance may be granted to a parentless young adult child in regular schooling.

-The child allowance is granted for children born in or out of wedlock and for adopted children or step-children, as well as for supported grandchildren and other children without parents.
+The child allowance applies to all children actually supported by the beneficiary: for children born in wedlock, out of wedlock, for adopted children or stepchildren, for supported grandchildren and other children without parents.

 The child allowance is granted up to the beneficiary’s 15th years of age, that is, up to the end of the school year in which the child turns 15 years of age.
 The child allowance is granted to the child in regular secondary education up to the end of that education and no longer than the end of the school year in which the child turns 19 years of age.